matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 What happens when you get a **wallet_requestPermissions** error?

-To fix this error, refresh your browser, another fix is opening the MetaMask extension on your browser and click *Next* or *Cancel* to resolve it.
+To fix this error, refresh your browser, or open the MetaMask extension on your browser and click *Next* or *Cancel* to resolve it.

 Read more about **wallet_requestPermissions**, on the [metamask documentation](https://docs.metamask.io/guide/rpc-api.html#wallet-requestpermissions).